Jako/AjaxUpload/README.md

 Install via package manager and use the snippets and the FormIt hooks.

+## License

+The project is licensed under the [GPLv2 license](https://github.com/Jako/AjaxUpload/blob/master/core/components/ajaxupload/docs/license.md).

 ## Translations

-Translations of the package could be done on [Crowdin](https://crowdin.com/project/ajaxupload)
+Translations of the package can be made for the [Default Lexicon](https://hosted.weblate.org/projects/modx-extras/modx-ajaxupload-standard/) and the [Properties Lexicon](https://hosted.weblate.org/projects/modx-extras/modx-ajaxupload-properties/) and the [System Setting Lexicon](https://hosted.weblate.org/projects/modx-extras/modx-ajaxupload-system-settings/)